NI-Measurement-Plug-Ins/pcba-fct/src/NIDCPowerPPS/README.md

 ### Required Software or Drivers

 - NI-DCPower 2024 Q1 or later
-- For more software dependencies, please refer to the main repo[Readme](TBD) for more details.
+- For more software dependencies, please refer to the main repo [Readme](https://github.com/NI-MeasurementLink-Plug-Ins/pcba-fct/blob/main/README.md) for more details.

 ### Required Hardware